miekg/pandoc2rfc/test/back.md

 This works now in `xml2rfc`.

-## Unnumered section {:nonumber0}
+## Unnumered section

-An unnumbered section.
-Should work.
+Does not work.

 ## Blockquote